nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-`t tagadd 1 p/HIGH` followed by `t tagdel 1 t/priority` would delete the priority status of the first task in the displayed task list
+`t tagadd 1 p/HIGH` followed by `t tagdel 1 t/priority` would delete the priority status of the first task in the displayed task list.

-`t tagadd 1 dl/24-11-2022` followed by `t tagdel 1 t/deadline` would delete the deadline of the first task in the displayed task list
+`t tagadd 1 dl/24-11-2022` followed by `t tagdel 1 t/deadline` would delete the deadline of the first task in the displayed task list.

 `t tagadd 2 p/LOW dl/31-12-2022` followed by `t tagdel 2 t/priority deadline` would delete
-the priority status and deadline of the second task in the displayed task list
+the priority status and deadline of the second task in the displayed task list.

 ### Clearing the task list
 Clears all tasks currently in the stored task list.